 Being disciplined takes a great amount of practice.
 While discipline is achievable, it is a learned behavior and therefore when first starting out, it is much more practical to reach your goals by gravitating towards things you enjoy doing vs doing things you don't like and forcing yourself to do them.

 If you want to focus on exercise figure out how you can get exercise without making it a chore.
 Do you like to dance?
 Take a zumba class or dance lessons.
 Do you like to act goofy and play around?
 Try an indoor trampoline park.
 Do you like to socialize?
 Gather your friends and make a fun daily 'walk/run in the park' with your friends and go out for a healthy meal afterwards.
 Want to focus on diet?
 Pick on new fun recipe to cook a week.
 Have a sweet tooth?
 Challenge yourself to find "healthy" sweet treat recipes and try making them.
 Gather your friends and make some fun salad in a jars together.

 You are in control, so make it interesting and fun!

 The main things to remember are baby steps and to make it enjoyable.
 Without these two key elements, your New Year's Fitness Resolutions will fizzle, fade, and fail.

-Start small, take baby steps towards your goals, choose fun and interesting activities, tell the world about it, preach about it, find a focus group or coach, and before you know it, you will be CRUSHING your 2015 Goals!
+Start small, take baby steps towards your goals, choose fun and interesting activities, tell the world about it, preach about it, find a focus group or coach, and before you know it, you will be CRUSHING your New Year Goals!

-I KNOW 2015 is YOUR year to shine and to prove to everyone that you can accomplish ANYTHING you set your mind to.
+I KNOW this is YOUR year to shine and to prove to everyone that you can accomplish ANYTHING you set your mind to.

 Set, Reach, Maintain, Repeat....